zeplin/zeplin-extension-documentation/README.md

 npm's `package.json` defines everything you, and Zeplin, need to know about an extension, along with its dependencies.

-Apart from with basic information like name and description, under the `zeplin` key, extensions can also define options.
+Apart from basic information like name and description, under the `zeplin` key, extensions can also define options.

 [See `package.json` documentation](package.md) for details.